 This course will also equip you with the skills and insights to become more effective Business Managers in regards to managing individual teams as well as making more effective decisions that could contribute to overall Business Development and success.

-We employ a wide variety of teaching and learning methods across the various modules of this course, depending on the nature and priorities of each module.
-The principle methods are as follows and your learning will typically consist of a combination of these.
+We employ a wide variety of teaching and learning methods including seminars and lectures, across the various modules of this course, depending on the nature and priorities of each module.

 Upon graduation you should find your combination of knowledge and skills in demand with a wide range of potential employers.